-Considering this experience and interests, I find the project “Rise of Divine Lordships in the Ancient Andes: Ancestors and Polity in Northern Peru,” a fascinating opportunity to broaden my perspective on Andean past and to enhance my research methodology.
-I have an especial interest in the principal objective of the project that deals with the emerge of a fundamental Andean institute: the divine lordships.
-What peculiarly intrigues me regarding this aspect is the role gender structures played within this ideological and political infrastructure.
-The Andean divine lordships have a very strong gender component of dualism, this can clearly exemplify by the Inca myth of origin which accordingly four brother and four sisters, who constitute four couples, were the divine founders of the Inca Empire.
-This tendency can also be traced in the ancestor's representation such as male and female figures craved in stone in the Recuay and Wari traditions.
-The tree-dimensional scenes in the Recuay ceramic style, is another source that demonstrates the gendered division of social roles in public and private performances.
+Considering my academic experiences and interests, I find the project “Rise of Divine Lordships in the Ancient Andes: Ancestors and Polity in Northern Peru” a fascinating opportunity to broaden my perspective on the Andean past and enhance my research methodology.
+I have an especial interest in the project’s principal objective, centering on the emergence of a fundamental Andean institution: the divine lordships.
+Understandably I am particularly drawn to an exploration of the role gender structures played within this ideological and political infrastructure.
+The Andean divine lordships have a very strong dualistic gender component, clearly exemplified by the Inca origin myth that tells of four brothers and four sisters who constitute four couples.
+These were the divine founders of the Inca Empire.
+This characteristic can also be traced in representations of ancestors, such as the male and female figures carved in stone of the Recuay and Wari traditions.
+The three-dimensional scenes depicted in the Recuay ceramic style is another source that demonstrates the gendered division of social roles in public and private performances.

-Another component of the project, the archaeological heritage management, coincides with a theme that concern me in my research, especially the museology aspect.
-Now, after obtaining my Ph.D., I seek a way to bridge the knowledge I created in my research and the non-academic public.
-Part of my work in the Maiman Collection was directed to this end, however this activity was in a small scale and I really aspire to practice it on a larger scale.
+Another component of the project, that of archaeological heritage management, coincides with a vital theme of my professional work, mainly the museological aspect.
+Now, after obtaining my Ph.D., I seek a way to bridge the knowledge acquired during my scholarly research with an interpretation of this material for the non-academic public.
+While my work in the Maiman Collection was partially directed to this end, I would now like to broaden my work’s explanative component on a larger scale in order to reach a wide variety of audiences.

 Additionally, I have a special interest in the geographical area of the project.
-My postdoctoral research is focus on the cultures prospered in the neighboring region, the Northern Peruvian coast.
-As mentioned earlier, one of the research objectives is to examine whether the remains of the additional gender categories preserved by contemporary Andean communities’ cult.
-In this I refer to rituals in which a male body is dressed with women's clothing, these are performative temporal acts.
-The Pacific coast was highly influenced by the Spanish tradition therefore, comparing to the highland communities, in the coast the local native traditions are less presented, for that reason I plan to search for such rituals in North-Central Andean Highland communities, which is in the vicinity to the region I am studying.
+My postdoctoral research is focussed on the cultures that prospered in the neighboring region, the Northern Peruvian coast.
+As previously mentioned, one of my research’s objectives is to examine whether the remains of the additional gender categories are preserved in contemporary Andean communities’ cults.
+A particular example of this are the rituals in which a male body is dressed with women's clothing.These are performative temporal acts.
+As the Pacific coast was highly influenced by the Spanish tradition, compared to the highland communities, the local native traditions are therefore less present in this region.
+For this reason, it would be most beneficial to my study to conduct an investigation of such rituals among the North-Central Andean Highland communities that are adjacent to the region I specialize in.

-Beyond my deeply interest in the project, I also find the affiliation with the Sainsbury Research Unit (SRU), as an extraordinary opportunity to exchange ideas with colleagues who study indigenous art from other parts of the world.
-I am sure this experience will enrich my research regarding themes like the artefact technology production, function, materiality, and iconography as well as concerning museology with a postcolonial perspective.
+Beyond my deep interest in the project, I also believe that an affiliation with the Sainsbury Research Unit (SRU) will be an extraordinary opportunity to exchange ideas with colleagues who study indigenous art from other parts of the world.
+I am sure this experience will enrich my research regarding such themes as artefact technology production, function, materiality, and iconography, as well as museology from a postcolonial perspective.